LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 moves the stack pointer by the provided 4-bit immediate in a single cycle.

-Generally speaking, memory addresses below the stack pointer are considered to be undefined in the context of stack access, and using them should be avoided.
+Generally speaking, memory addresses below the stack pointer are considered to be undefined in the context of stack access, and it should be expected that their contents may change at any time.
+Reading off the top of the stack (offset above 0xFFFF) is also undefined behavior, and will usually result in reading the first bytes of program memory.
-Using `lds` and `strs` with a negative memory offset can access memory outside the stack page 0xFFnn, which may cause collisions with other memory regions; use with care *(eventually this will be standardized to a yes or no).

 In some cases, it may be necessary or advantageous to neglect the stack memory region and instead use the stack pointer as an extra general-purpose register.